-Options are standardized analogically to futures.
-Their underlying is BTCUSD exchange rate and each option has $1 notional value, which means that they are fully compatible for hedging and arbitrage with futures on Quedex and other exchanges, such as OKCoin and BitMEX.
+Options are standardized analogically to futures (these are so-called "inverse options").
+Their underlying is BTCUSD exchange rate and each option has $1 notional value, which means that they are fully compatible for hedging and arbitrage with futures on Quedex and other exchanges, such as BitMEX, OKEx, Deribit or CryptoFacilities.

 Currently, there are at least 3 contract maturities, expiring on Fridays 8:00 UTC, just as in the case of futures.

 Quedex employs futures-style margining of option positions.
 This means that premium does not change hands at the moment of transaction, but is transfered gradually as P/L and finally at settlement.

 Long option position (the buyer) has initial and maintenance margin equal to the Option Premium:

 Initial Margin = Maintenance Margin = Option Premium = Option Mark Price * Notional Amount